Immortality

 Each parent contributes fifty percent to the child.
 Each grandparent contributed twenty-five percent.
 Each great-grandparent contributed twelve and a half percent.
 By the time you reach your great-great-grandparents — sixteen people — each one contributed, on average, just over six percent of your nuclear DNA.
 By the fifth generation back, thirty-two ancestors contributed just over three percent each.
 The signal dilutes with mathematical precision.
 Within a few centuries, any individual ancestor's nuclear contribution is noise.

-This is the channel that carries height, eye color, bone structure, disease susceptibility, and the vast polygenic architecture of traits like intelligence and temperament.
+This is the channel that carries height, eye color, bone structure, disease susceptibility, and the polygenic architecture of traits like temperament.
 It is enormously important.
 It is also enormously temporary.
 It was assembled once, from two people, and it will be disassembled and recombined in your children, and again in their children, until nothing recognizable remains.

 Only the nuclear channel dissolves with time.
 The one thing both parents share equally is the one thing that doesn't last.